Agasthii/RFSoC-4x2-FPGA-implementation-of-Product-Codes/README.md

   <img src="https://github.com/user-attachments/assets/8ea7196b-6524-4592-8615-7c989665ecdd" alt="Alt Text" style="width:50%; height:auto;">
 </p>

 A single eBCH codeword can be encoded using a single encoder within a single clock cycle.
-In this design, 32 parallel eBCH (256,239) encoders are used to encode 32 eBCH codewords in a single clock cycle.
-Therefore, for a product code with k\textsubscript{1} = k\textsubscript{2} = 239, the encoding can be done in 16 clock cycles.
-For the FPGA implementation with 100 MHz clock frequency, the encoding data rate is 357 Gbps approx.
+In this design, 16 parallel eBCH (256,239) encoders are used to encode 16 eBCH codewords in a single clock cycle.
+Therefore, for a product code with k\textsubscript{1} = k\textsubscript{2} = 239, the row encoding can be done in 15 clock cycles, following the column encoding done in 16 clock cycles.
+For the FPGA implementation with 100 MHz clock frequency, the encoding data rate is 185 Gbps approx.

 ### Channel

-A Binary Symmetric Channel (BSC) is used as the channel, with a crossover probability which can be easily defined using the PYNQ interface.
+A Binary Symmetric Channel (BSC) is used as the channel, with a crossover probability that can be easily defined using the PYNQ interface.

-In the FPGA implementation,LFSR blocks are used to generate a block of random noise, and 32 LFSRs' are implemented in parallel to generate 32 random noise vectors in a single clock cycle.
+In the FPGA implementation, LFSR blocks are used to generate a block of random noise, and 16 LFSRs' are implemented in parallel to generate 16 random noise vectors in a single clock cycle.
 Therefore, after each 16 clock cycles, a 256x256 noise matrix will be constructed using these noise vectors.

-Each 16 clock cycle set, a product code will be encoded and passed to the channel, and the distorted product code will be ready to be fed into the decoder when required.
+A product code will be encoded and passed to the channel, and the distorted product code will be fed into the decoder when required.

-The encoding, and channel transmission can be done using pipe-lining.
-After encoding and passing the encoded product code to the channel, the encoder can start encoding the next product code.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/21bf5760-af43-49ca-8a09-c6b2da231a6b" alt="Alt Text" style="width:50%; height:auto;">
 </p>

-The implementation is fully pipelined and consists of four main stages.

-1. Codeword generation
-2. Encoding block
-3. Binary Symmetric Channel
-4. Decoding block
+### Decoding process

+The decoding process is

 The implementation is done on [RFSoC 4x2](https://www.rfsoc-pynq.io/rfsoc_4x2_overview.html) FPGA board and the [PYNQ interface](https://pynq.readthedocs.io/en/v2.0/overlay_design_methodology/overlay_tutorial.html) is used to communicate with the FPGA board in a virtual manner.